 Visit Chobe National Park, known as one of the best wildlife parks in the world, with its huge herds of elephants and Cape buffalo.
 Lions, antelopes and hippos which inhabit the woods and lagoons.
 Be enchanted by the awe-inspiring view of Victoria Falls the largest waterfall in the world.
 Get up front and personal with the varied wildlife on your safaris.
 This trip is a photographers dream!

-Depart Tel Aviv at 22:25
+Day 1 – Johannesburg Depart Tel Aviv

-Day 2 – Johannesburg – Port Elizabeth – Tsitsikamma – Knysna On arrival in Johannesburg at 07:35, proceed through customs to the Domestic Terminal for our flight to Port Elizabeth where we will be met by our local English-speaking guide.
+Day 2 – Johannesburg – Port Elizabeth – Tsitsikamma – Knysna On arrival in Johannesburg, proceed through customs to the Domestic Terminal for our flight to Port Elizabeth where we will be met by our local English-speaking guide.

-Travel from Port Elizabeth to Tsitsikamma, stopping at Storms River Bridge, the entrance to the Garden Route.
+Day 3 – Knysna – Oudtshoorn Wake up to an early morning game drive in Addo.
+After breakfast, continue to Tsitsikamma, stopping at Storms River Bridge, the entrance to the Garden Route.
 Here one can stroll alongside the bridge for spectacular views.